What Does NxGen MDx Screen For?

 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

 What Your Test Results Mean:

-Familial dysautonomia is an inherited nerve disorder that typically presents at birth and progresses with time.
-Individuals with familial dysautonomia have gastrointestinal dysfunction, vomiting crises, recurrent pneumonia, altered sensitivity to pain and temperature, and cardiovascular instability.
-The disease has been associated with a high incidence of sudden death associated with lung infections and sepsis, as well as unexplained causes.
+Familial dysautonomia is an inherited nerve disorder that typically presents at birth and progresses over time.
+This condition affects cells responsible for involuntary actions, such as digestion, breathing, production of tears, and regulating blood pressure and body temperature.
+The condition also affects the senses, including taste and the perception of pain, heat, and cold.
+Individuals with familial dysautonomia have gastrointestinal dysfunction, vomiting crises, recurrent pneumonia, cardiovascular instability, and developmental delays.
+Approximately one-third of affected individuals have intellectual disability.
+The disease is associated with a high incidence of sudden death caused by lung infections, sepsis, and unexplained causes.

 Talk to a Genetic Counselor

 As a NxGen client, you'll have access to personal genetic counselors who can help explain the results of your screens and provide insight on how to move forward.
 To schedule a personal conference to discuss your screen results, call (855) 776-9436. or click the link below.Discuss Your Screening Results